-The target population refers to the resources to be described by the sample design, and generally includes the riparian and wetland ecosystems defined in Section 1.2 of the field protocol.
+The target population refers to the resources intended to be described by the sample design.
+In statistical surveys, the target population refers to the group of individuals that one seeks to make inference about.
+In a random sampling approach, this generally includes the riparian and wetland ecosystems defined in Section 1.2 of the field protocol.
 For all areas in the Western U.S. except Alaska, the following field criteria may be used to define the target population for the Riparian and Wetland AIM program: